Skip to content

 How to rule out or confirm aPAP

-Savara Inc. sponsors a no charge, third-party testing program to reduce barriers to GM-CSF autoantibody testing.
+Savara sponsors a no charge, third-party testing program to reduce barriers to GM-CSF autoantibody testing.
 This program can also provide you and your healthcare professional with more information about how testing may be used as a diagnostic resource to help confirm or rule out aPAP and potentially reduce delays in diagnosis.
 Neither you, your healthcare provider, nor your health insurance provider will be billed for this program.

 One simple test

-Through the aPAP ClearPath™ Testing Program, a simple, accurate, and noninvasive blood test can help confirm or rule out aPAP.
+Through the aPAP ClearPath™ Testing Program, a simple, accurate, and noninvasive blood test can help confirm or rule out autoimmune pulmonary alveolar proteinosis (aPAP).

 This test is designed to detect the autoantibodies that cause aPAP.